-In fact, Hagi ware’s origins lie partly in Korea.
-It all began in the early 17th century, when expert Korean potters were brought over to the Hagi area at the behest of a feudal lord.
+Hagi ware goes back to the early 17th century, when expert Korean potters were brought to Japan at the behest of a feudal lord.

-Sakakura Shinbei XIV (1917-1975), the legendary creator of the Hagi ware tea set that you see here, was a 14th generation potter and descendant of one of the founders of Hagi pottery.
+Sakakura Shinbei XIV (1917-1975), the legendary creator of this Hagi ware tea set, was a 14th generation potter and descendant of one of the founders of Hagi pottery.

-Recognizing Sakakura Shinbei XIV’s importance to the tradition, Yamaguchi prefecture honoured him as an important “human cultural treasure” in 1972.
+Recognizing Sakakura Shinbei XIV’s place in the tradition, Yamaguchi prefecture honoured him as an important “human cultural treasure” in 1972.

 What This Hagi Ware Tea Set Includes